DFE-Digital/register-trainee-teachers/app/views/guidance/bulk_recommend_trainees.md

 The CSV file includes data for all trainees who have both a teacher reference number (TRN) and either:

-- an estimated end date in the past 6 months or the next 6 months
+- an expected end date in the past 6 months or the next 6 months
-- no estimated end date
+- no expected end date

 The CSV file does not include trainees who have deferred or withdrawn.

-If a trainee’s estimated end date is not in the period covered by the CSV file, you can choose to either:
+If a trainee’s expected end date is not in the period covered by the CSV file, you can choose to either:

-- update their estimated end date so that it’s in the past 6 months or the next 6 months
+- update their expected end date so that it’s in the past 6 months or the next 6 months
 - recommend them for QTS or EYTS from within their individual trainee record

 ### 3. Fill in the date when each trainee met QTS or EYTS standards